WindyLab/FlyingToolbox/README.md

 This package contains three nodes, whose functionalities and usage methods are described below:

 - **disturbance_est**: This node is used for disturbance estimation.
-Once the motion capture system publishes the pose information of both the MAVs, the node will automatically calculate the magnitude of disturbance forces and torque during docking process.
+Once the motion capture system publishes the pose information of both the MAVs, the node will automatically calculate the magnitude of disturbance forces and torque during the docking process.

   - Usage: